-- endangered and vulnerable species profiles

 - pest management plans

 - threat abatement plans

 - policies and guidelines

 - brochures, newsletters and fact sheets.

-To avoid breaches of legislation, it is important that TPO and its contractors are aware of their legislative obligations under relevant legislation and that fauna impacts assessed as part of a TPO project are clearly understood and appropriate management measures are in place prior to commencement of construction.
+To avoid breaches of legislation, it is important that IP and its contractors are aware of their legislative obligations under relevant legislation and that fauna impacts assessed as part of an IP project are clearly understood and appropriate management measures are in place prior to commencement of construction.
 Contractors/alliances will need to ensure that they undertake their own due diligence to identify any other legislative requirements that apply for a given project.